learn-academy-2022-golf/treasurehunt-tabithatrubey/README.md

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
 Branch: grid

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
+    -If a square without the bomb or treasure location (normal tree square), display a counter tha shows 5-1 tries left.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.
 - As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.
 - As a user, I cannot continue to play the game after I win or lose.